-A. Summons; Issuance.
+A. Summons; issuance.
 Upon receipt of a complaint and payment of the docket fee, the clerk shall docket the action, issue a summons and deliver it to the plaintiff or the plaintiff's attorney, who shall be responsible for prompt service of the summons and a copy of the complaint.
 Upon the request of the plaintiff, separate or additional summons shall issue against any defendants.
-Any defendant may waive the issuance or service of summons.
+Any defendant may waive the service of summons by entering an appearance or filing an answer in the proceedings.

 B. Summons; execution; form.
-The summons shall be signed by the clerk, be directed to the defendant, and must contain:
+The summons shall be signed by the clerk, be directed to the defendant, be substantially in the form approved by the Supreme Court and must contain: